sagemath/sage/src/doc/en/installation/launching.rst

 In case the Sage kernel is not listed, you can check if the file ``kernel.json`` is present in ``<path to env>/share/jupyter/kernels/sagemath``.
-If it is not there, you can create it using ̀ `jupyter kernelspec install`` as described below.
+If it is not there, you can create it using ``jupyter kernelspec install`` as described below.

 You may already have a global installation of Jupyter.
 For added